 A great source for my personal health and cooking that I’ve used to keep weight off after losing 50lbs, is the book Practical Paleo by Diane Sanfilippo.
 Diane explains what the Paleo diet encompasses, its overall health benefits and some very tasty recipes.

-Anyway back to tacos sticking to clean toppings, I tend to avoid the dairy (not paleo but I sneak it in), if you’re big on cheese go for the queso fresco, it’s a traditional Mexican cheese that’s slightly lower in fat and sodium.
-You can also forgo the cheese and use avocado for something creamy.
+Anyway back to tacos, stick to clean toppings, I tend to avoid the dairy (not paleo but I sneak it in), if you’re big on cheese go for the queso fresco, it’s a traditional Mexican cheese that’s slightly lower in fat and sodium.
+You can also forgo the cheese and use avocado instead for something creamy.
 Again avoid heavy dressings that can hide high amounts of sugar and fat.
 I would avoid beans as it carries a high amount of carbohydrates and for me it personally upsets my digestive health, rice is high in carbohydrates so go easy if you’re including it in your recipe.
-While dieting it’s important to eat according to your needs and physical activity, less is not always more.
+While dieting, it’s important to eat according to your needs and physical activity, less is not always more.

 Please remember that these are my opinions while many of the tactics I have described have worked for me, they are not for everyone.
 I Should also not that I watch watch what I eat and exercise often.
-Its important to have balance in your life and to me that means tacos on other days besides Tuesdays.
+It’s important to have balance in your life and to me that means tacos on other days besides Tuesdays.
 I don’t have or claim to have a dietitian’s or a medical background.
 It is important to seek the advice of a licensed professional concerning diet and exercise.

 Sign up and earn $10 Cash